jakewpope/DeepRLFlappyBird/README.md

 * Run `pip3 install -r requirements.txt` to install dependencies.

 ##### How to run:
+* Run `python dqn-alexnet.py test` to run pretrained neural network model.
+* Run `python dqn-alexnet.py train` to train the model from the beginning.
+You can also increase FPS in game/flappy_bird.py script for faster training.

+* Run `python dqn-deepmind.py test` to run pretrained neural network model.
+* Run `python dqn-deepmind.py train` to train the model from the beginning.
+You can also increase FPS in game/flappy_bird.py script for faster training.

-* Run `python dqn.py test` to run pretrained neural network model.
+* Run `python dqn-random.py test` to run pretrained neural network model.
-* Run `python dqn.py train` to train the model from the beginning.
+* Run `python dqn-random.py train` to train the model from the beginning.
 You can also increase FPS in game/flappy_bird.py script for faster training.

 References:
 * https://github.com/sourabhv/FlapPyBird